MicrosoftDocs/machine-learning-server-docs/microsoft-r/deployr/deployr-install-on-linux.md

     2. Configure the **Name**, **Host**, **Operating Type** and **External Directory** &nbsp; [using these instructions](deployr-admin-managing-the-grid.md#creating-new-nodes).

-    3. When you try to add that new grid node configuration, DeployR will attempt to validate your settings.
+    3. When you try to add that new grid node configuration, DeployR attempts to validate your settings.
 [Learn more...](deployr-admin-managing-the-grid.md#node-validation-and-errors)

     4. Run a diagnostic test of each grid node individually as follows: